ModellingWebLab/WLDocs/README.md

 ## Fitting

+WL2 will include fitting, or _inference_ algorithms, e.g. derivative-free non-linear methods for optimisation, and methods to estimate parameter distributions in a Bayesian framework.

 **Point of action:** _Michael is co-writing Pints._

 **Point of action:** _The current fitting specification uses model-specific variable annotations, we should experiment with model-agnostic versions instead._

 **Point of action:** _Depending on what we decide for the experimental protocol specification language, we need to either replace or extend Aidan's prototype code._

+### Processing power

+Fitting takes a lot of processing power, especially when you do it repeatedly (which is often needed to test the quality of the fit).
+This means we'll probably need some sort of offline component for people to experiment with, after which users can upload a fitting spec and ask us to run it.